f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |pdashboard|

-3. Let’s take a closer look at the load balancer–specific performance metrics.
-Scroll to the bottom of the page and click on the load balancer name.
+3. Let’s take a closer look at the load balancer specific performance metrics.
+Scroll to the bottom of the page and click on <your-namespace> load balancer name.

     |lbperformance|